5 Diet Myths That Sabotage Weight Loss

 The way we eat, wrecks not only the outside of our bodies; it wrecks the insides too.

-It’s obvious when you look around—what we are doing to lose weight is NOT working for the majority of people.
+It’s obvious when you look around that what we are doing to lose weight is NOT working for the majority of people.

 That’s because the same tired old advice is still being given and taken.
 Even doctors who should be on the cutting edge of the effects of nutrition are still spouting out the mostly USELESS and quite often HARMFUL advice.